 A Thumbnail History of the Club

-January 15th 2015 saw the club returning to The Feathers Inn, the venue at which the club was founded on the 31st October 1996, and was initially known as The Feathers Folk Club.
+The club we now know as Ruthin AllStyles Music Club was founded on the 31st October 1996, at the town’s Feathers Inn and was initially known as The Feathers Folk Club.

 Llinos, well-known hereabouts for her beautiful singing, has done some great work with a couple of musicians – John Rowell on bass and the late Bryn Roberts on guitar, collectively known as Mantra – in the area of modern folk music.
 Campbell has an excellent line in gentle contemplative folk music as well as a contrasting interest in humorous ballads.

-After a little over three years The Venue Night Club on Lon Parcwr became the… erm… venue during 2001 from the April until September, when a change of management at The White Horse in Llanfair Dyffryn Clwyd heralded a return to this popular pub for almost ten happy years enabling the club to establish an identity and become well known and well loved on the North Wales Folk Club Circuit.
+After a little over three years, The Venue Night Club on Lon Parcwr became the… erm… venue during 2001 from April until September, when a change of management at The White Horse in Llanfair Dyffryn Clwyd heralded a return to this popular pub for almost ten happy years enabling the club to establish an identity and become well known and well-loved on the North Wales Folk Club Circuit.

 John remained a very valued musician at the club, regularly appearing with the band Raven, and as bassist for the Tom, Dick and Harry combo, as well as in his own right.
-And to this day, he also has an unstinting willingness to support other performers, whenever called upon, on his six string bass guitar.
+And always had an unstinting willingness to support other performers, whenever called upon, on his six-string bass guitar.

 The new name, Ruthin AllStyles Music Club was chosen to reflect the fact the club has always appealed to very diverse tastes in both music and indeed poetry.
 This means that in each session there is music that will appeal to everyone’s tastes.

-At Christmas 2009 it was John and Ros Ryder who took the reins. and at the start of 2010 the club returned once again into the town itself, spending a year back at the Castle Hotel, followed by the move to a new, and what was hoped to be a more permanent, home at the Wynnstay Arms.
-This was a superb set-up as they gave over the entire restaurant area to us on Thursday evenings as well as the adjoining lounge area.
-Sadly this was short lived and the sudden closure of the business forced us to go “house hunting” once again!
+At Christmas 2009 it was John and Ros Ryder who took the reins. and at the start of 2010, brought the club back into the town itself, spending another few months at the Castle Hotel.
+Then followed a move to a new and what was hoped to be a more permanent home at the Wynnstay Arms.
+This was a superb set-up as they gave over the entire restaurant area to the club on Thursday evenings as well as the adjoining lounge area.
+Sadly this was short-lived and the sudden closure of the business forced us to go “house hunting” once again!

 We sought refuge for three weeks at the graciously accommodating Woodlands Hall Country Club, near Bontuchel, whilst searching for a new venue back in the town itself.

-The 21st July 2011 was our first night at Ye Olde Cross Keys Inn.
+The 21st of July 2011 was our first night at Ye Olde Cross Keys Inn.
 Whilst not as big as we’d been used to at the Wynnstay, it had a lovely welcoming atmosphere with fabulous acoustics.
-The lovely upstairs room in this quaint 500 year old inn, with its original exposed beams and vaulted ceiling was our home for three and a half very happy years.
+The rustic upstairs room in this quaint 500-year-old inn, with its original exposed beams and vaulted ceiling, was our home for three and a half very happy years.

-During our time at the Cross Keys, John and Ros handed over the running of the club to Joe Lyon assisted by Chris Birchall who runs the club’s new website and Facebook page.
+During our time at the Cross Keys, John and Ros handed over the running of the club to Joe Lyon assisted by Chris Birchall who looks after the club’s website and Facebook page.

 December 2014 brought the news that the Cross Keys was up for sale and that it might not even continue being a pub.
 This uncertainty led us to begin the quest for a new meeting place.